sez11a/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/02-using-the-staging-environment.markdown

 +$$$

-**Note:** Since comments and ratings are meant for the end user, they are not supported in staging and can only be added in the live site.
+**Note:** Since comments and ratings are meant for the end user, they are not supported in staging and can only be added to the live site.

 $$$